Home > Product Resistration > Japan's Classification

 1. Medical devices, which have not applicable certificate standards, are categorized as controlled medical device, and need approval reviewed by PMDA.

-2. Medical devices, which have and meet applicable certification standards, are categorized as designated controlled medical devices, and need certification reviewed by and Registered Certification Body (RCB).
+2. Medical devices, which have and meet applicable certification standards, are categorized as designated controlled medical devices, and need certification reviewed by a Registered Certification Body (RCB).

 3. Common requirements for class II medical devices.

-• The applicant must have a 2nd grade MAH license.
+• The applicant has to have a 2nd grade MAH license.

-• Manufacturer must comply with the quality management system (QMS) requirements set by MHLW ordinance 169.
+• Manufacturers has to comply with the Quality Management System (QMS) requirements set by MHLW ordinance 169.

 Followings are examples of medical devices classified to Class II.

-MRI units, electronic sphygmomanometers, electronic endoscopes, ultrasonograph equipment, dental alloys, etc.
+MRI systems, electronic sphygmomanometers, electronic endoscopes, ultrasonograph equipment, dental alloys, etc.

 Specially controlled medical devices (Class III and Class IV)